JurisProject/juris-publications/Sections/09 - The Juris Framework.md

 With the submission of the Final Opinion, communication between all participants ceases, and the Final Opinions from both Consensus Groups are delivered to all parties to the contract along with a breakdown of the final voting split.
 All voting data, discussion records, and opinions are additionally attached to the contract recorded in case of further escalation.

-At this point the disputing parties are again given access to the CDK resolution tools to implement an agreed upon dispute solution.
+At this point the disputing parties are again given access to the Juris resolution tools to implement an agreed upon dispute solution.

 /IMG_0062.jpg